claydiffrient/shopping-list/README.md

   - This allows different databases to be used
 - ExpressJS for running the server/API
 - ReactJS to render the front-end
-- Falcor to feed the data to the front-end
+- ~~Falcor to feed the data to the front-end~~
+  - **10/18/15** At this point in time, my patience with figuring out Falcor with limited resources on it has made it it no longer part of what I hope to learn with this project.
 - JSDoc to document the functions

 The application itself is a simple shopping list.